 Evina was suddenly furious again.
-"You're asking me?
-Why don't you tell me where the heck you were while we faced all of that on our own?!"
+"You're asking me!?
+Why don't you tell me where the heck you were while we faced all of that on our own!?"

 "Hey, we have our own—"

-The red rabbit finally showed up.
-"I'm sorry about that.
+The red rabbit finally showed up and stepped in front of Grunt.
+"I apologize for that.
 It was my fault.
 I had the main squad busy with another assignment.
 That's why they were completely unprepared to help.
 It was wrong of me to send you out without more support."

 The chief picked up a sadness blaster with a look of contempt on his face.
-"We were afraid of this." he sighed.
+"We were afraid of this," he sighed.
 "It seems we need to rethink our tactics."

-"I have a theory."
-Jenny said.
-"Well, I was doing some studying on the cogs, and apparently they had a system of sewers running beneath Toontown.
-They weren't really sewers, though, just tunnels barely wide enough for a small goon to go through and bring information or important supplies."
+"I have a theory," Jenny said.
+Everyone turned to look at her.
+"I was doing some studying on the cogs lately, and apparently, they had a system of sewers running beneath Toontown.
+They weren't really sewers, though, just tunnels barely wide enough for a small goon to walk through and transport information or important supplies."

 "And what does that mean?"
-The deputy demanded.
+Grunt demanded.

 "Well, if the cogs could do something like that without any of us realizing it, why couldn't s<um do it?
-I believe they might have developed a system of tunnels much more elaborate than the cogs had.
+I believe they may have developed a system of tunnels much more elaborate than the cogs had.
 That would explain how they get around so secretly."

-The rabbit stood up again.
-"What?"
+The chief stood up again.
+"What!?"

-"I have to quit."
+"I have to resign."